ajcoll5/zendesk-ticket-form/README.md

 The module relies on a specific form element configuration, and on some PHP server-side error handling and request sending, extended from [this script](https://github.com/apanzerj/Former-For-Zendesk/blob/Lesson-1-Branch/former.php).

-**NOTE: if you have jQuery on your site, you can integrate this module as a plugin.
+**NOTE: if you have jQuery on your site, you can integrate this module into jQuery.
 Check [this branch](https://github.com/dunxtand/zendesk-ticket-form/tree/jquery) for details.
-There are very few differences between the repos; the jQuery plugin uses jQuery functions instead of native browser functionality.**
+There are a few minor usage differences; the jQuery plugin uses jQuery functions instead of native browser functionality.**

 ### Inclusion